 Calvert County Comprehensive Plan Vision

 Our highways are safe with only moderate congestion and transit is readily available.
-Walking and bicycling are practical alternatives within and in close proximity of Town Centers.
+Walking and bicycling are practical alternatives within and in close proximity of town centers.

 Calvert County Comprehensive Plan Goals for Transportation

-Goal 1: Provide a safe and reliable transportation system that complements the overall development of the county and balances use by pedestrians, bicyclists, motorists, and bus riders.
+Goal 1: Provide a safe and reliable transportation system that complements the overall development of the county and balances use by pedestrians, bicyclists, motorists and bus riders.

-Goal 2: Maintain MD 2, MD 4, MD 2/4, and MD 231 as the main transportation corridors, providing for safe and efficient travel.
+Goal 2: Maintain MD 2, MD 4, MD 2/4 and MD 231 as the main transportation corridors, providing for safe and efficient travel.

 Goal 3: Maintain and improve the arterial and non-arterial road systems to provide for safe and efficient travel.